eonist/eonist.github.io/_posts/2018-09-18-code-base-topology.md

       - .icns (app icon)
       - .json (dev & pub user config)
 - readme.md (⚠️️ Very important, on-boarding is crucial ⚠️️)

+### Code-structure (flat)

+├─ Models
+├─ Views
+├─ Controllers (or ViewModels, if your architecture is MVVM) ├─ Stores
+├─ Helpers

+##### Stores
+At the "ground level" of a mobile app is usually some kind of model storage, that keeps its data in places such as on disk, in a local database, or on a remote server.
+This layer is also useful to abstract away any activities related to the vending of model objects, such as caching.

+Whether it means kicking off a backend request or deserializing a large file from disk, fetching data is often asynchronous in nature.
+Your store's API should reflect this by offering some kind of deferral mechanism, as synchronously returning the data would cause the rest of your app to stall.